 Mega-Regional Economic Integration & Human Rights

-This project focuses on processes of depoliticisation in regulatory infrastructures.
+This project focuses on the processes of depoliticisation in regulatory infrastructures.
 It does so by mapping the sites of technocratic governance and depoliticization embedded in the future TTIP and/or CETA regime complex and, contextually, to identify existing and potential space for repoliticization.
-These so-called ‘megaregionals’ establish regulatory institutions, which can profoundly shape domestic regulatory system and further contribute to the ongoing process of technocratization.
+These so-called ‘megaregionals’ establish regulatory institutions, which can profoundly shape the domestic regulatory system and further contribute to the ongoing process of technocratization.
 This project aims at better understanding what are the sites and legal techniques through which this process is realized and what are the interests privileged and those marginalized.
 At the same time, the project aims at studying the space for repoliticizating public issues.
 In that regard, the value and potential of participatory rights are investigated among other avenues for repoliticization or (re-)juridification.
 Standards on participation may pose different questions to trade and economic growth developments like TTIP including:

 (i) can it be argued that, though the ways these developments come about, participatory rights have been breached (and if so what does that imply for future globalization-driven regulatory infrastructures)?: